Most Famous Places In The World

 The Great Pyramid of Giza: Cairo, Egypt

-The Great Pyramid of Giza and the surrounding pyramids are more than 4,000 years old.
-They are located along the Nile River outside of Cairo, Build by King Khufu around 2500 B.C., these ancient remains are also one of the Seven Wonders of the ancient world – and the only one left standing today.
+Giza's Great Pyramid and the surrounding pyramids date back over 4,000 years.
+They're outside of Cairo, along the Nile River.
+Built about 2500 B.C. by King Khufu, these ancient ruins are also one of the ancient world's Seven Wonders – and the only one still standing today.

 The great pyramid of Giza, is the oldest and largest, rising at 481 feet (146 meters).